pirl/pirl-docs/content/PirlCloud/masternodes/Content Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 ![](https://cdn-images-1.medium.com/max/1600/0*LXUIRuqHwrNd4JBw.png)

 The Name can be anything you’d like.
 The Wallet id is the address of your Nautilus wallet, the one which contains 10,000 Pirl at present.
+And remember,
-And, remember, the Tx hash validation field needs the txid (not block hash, see above!) of the transaction you send to your Poseidon wallet.
+the Tx hash validation field needs the txid (not block hash, see above!) of the transaction you send to your Poseidon wallet.

-**On the bottom of the screenshot above, you will have to select whether the MN is Premium (20K stake) or Content (10K stake)**
+**On the bottom of the screenshot above, you will have to select whether the MN Content (10K stake)**

 ## Nautilus Contract Execution